patyd/classification-of-breast-cancer/README.md

 Some steps was required:

   1. Encoding categorical data.
 The dependent variable (Benign = B and Malign = M) is alphabetic and the independent variables are numerical.
 So, it was necessary to change the dependent variable into numerical values.

-  2. Counting null values
+  2. Counting null values.
 This step is important because no data can be rejected.

-  3. Feature scaling independent variables
+  3. Feature scaling independent variables.
 It prevents the intensity of a data being a criterion of importance.

-  4. Building the optimal model using Backword Elimination At the end of the code, 8 independent variables were chosen as the best predictors.
+  4. Building the optimal model using Backword Elimination.
+At the end of the code, 8 independent variables were chosen as the best predictors.

 ## Classification